mermaid-js/mermaid/docs/classDiagram.md

     }
 ```

-?> cssClasses cannot be applied at the same time as a relation statement.
+?> cssClasses cannot be added using this shorthand method at the same time as a relation statement.

 ?> Due to limitations with existing markup for class diagrams, it is not currently possible to define css classes within the diagram itself.  ***Coming soon!***